Category: Human rights principles

 Stakeholder group: International and regional organisations

-The UN Human Rights Office is headed by the UN High Commissioner for Human Rights and is the principal UN entity on human rights.
+The UN Human Rights Office is headed by the OHCHR and is the principal UN entity on human rights.
 Also known as UN Human Rights, it is part of the UN Secretariat.
-UN Human Rights has been mandated by the UN General Assembly to promote and protect all human rights.
+UN Human Rights has been mandated by the UN General Assembly (UNGA) to promote and protect all human rights.
 As such, it plays a crucial role in supporting the three fundamental pillars of the UN: peace and security, human rights, and development.
 UN Human Rights provides technical expertise and capacity development in regard to the implementation of human rights, and in this capacity assists governments in fulfilling their obligations.

-The UNHRC established the Special Procedures, which are made up of UN Special Rapporteurs (i.e. independent experts or working groups) working on a variety of human rights thematic issues and country situations in order to assist the efforts of the UNHRC through regular reporting and advice.
-The Universal Periodic Review (UPR), under the auspices of the UNHRC, is a unique process which involves a review of the human rights records of all UN member states, providing the opportunity for each state to declare what actions they have taken to improve the human rights situations in their countries.
+The UNHRC established the Special Procedures, which are made up of UN Special Rapporteurs (i.e. independent experts or working groups) working on a variety of human rights thematic issues and country situations to assist the efforts of the UNHRC through regular reporting and advice.
+The Universal Periodic Review (UPR), under the auspices of the UNHRC, is a unique process that involves a review of the human rights records of all UN member states, providing the opportunity for each state to declare what actions they have taken to improve the human rights situations in their countries.
 UN Human Rights also serves as the secretariat to the UPR process.